kirpalsingh17/javaScript-important-concepts-understanding/README-JS4.md

 Overall, objects and functions are both important concepts in JavaScript, and understanding their differences is essential for writing effective and efficient code.

+---

 #### What is a singleton in JavaScript?

-In JavaScript, a singleton is a design pattern that restricts the instantiation of a class to a single instance and provides a global point of access to that instance.
+In JavaScript, a singleton is a **design pattern that restricts the instantiation of a class to a single instance and provides a global point of access to that instance**.
 This means that only one instance of the singleton class can exist at a time, and all requests for the singleton return the same instance.

 Singletons are typically used in situations where it is important to ensure that only one instance of a class exists, such as managing shared resources or configuration settings.
 By using a singleton, you can avoid creating unnecessary instances of the class, which can improve performance and reduce the risk of errors.